selenon/CVStudyWorks/README.md

 ## Contribution

 You're welcome to fork, improve, or discuss anything here.
 Issues, feature ideas, and tips are appreciated and help expand the collection.

-If you build something cool with these scripts or have insights, feel free to open a pull request.